alup/puppet-rbenv/README.md

 ```

 *NOTICE: `rbenv::install` automatically requires [ruby-build](https://github.com/sstephenson/ruby-build)
-to compile rubies, if you want to use a different repository, it you can specify
+to compile rubies, if you want to use a different repository, you can specify
 the resource on a separate manifest:*

 ```